 explain the steps required to work the problem, and then make your conclusions.

-After you work out a problem and before you write it up, re-read the problem and
+After you work out a problem and before you write it up, read the problem again to

 make certain you have addressed every issue raised in the statement of the problem.

 Avoid the use of "narrative arrows".
-Instead of using an arrow, write a sentence which
+Instead of drawing an arrow, write a sentence which

 directs the reader